Yasir-Ghunaim/RealtimeOCL/README.md

 **Step 1: Install the CLOC dataset**

-To install the CLOC dataset, clone the dataset repository from GitHub and follow the instructions provided in the README file, which can be found at the following [link](https://github.com/IntelLabs/continuallearning/tree/main/CLOC).
+To install the CLOC dataset, please follow the instructions [here](https://github.com/hammoudhasan/CLDatasets).

-**Step 2: Preprocess CLOC**

-When downloading CLOC images through their download script, it will access a large list of image URLs hosted on Flickr server.
-However, due to potential issues such as changes in the availability of the images, it is possible that some images will be missing after the download process is complete.

-To ensure optimal training time and minimize errors during dataloading, we strongly recommend removing these invalid pointers from the CLOC metadata by running the "[preprocess_CLOC.ipynb](https://github.com/Yasir-Ghunaim/RealtimeOCL/blob/main/preprocess_CLOC.ipynb)" notebook provided in our repo.

-**Step 3: Run the experiments**
+**Step 2: Run the experiments**

 To reproduce the results presented in Figures 3-5 for our paper, please run the required scripts:
 -   For Fast Stream experiments (Figure 3), check out the following [scripts](https://github.com/Yasir-Ghunaim/RealtimeOCL/tree/main/experiments/CLOC/fast_stream).